ConquerorsOfMystery/seabass/README.md

 # What is this?

-A programming language... sort of.
-A tool for programming which can help you write code better/faster.

-The rough concept is that it's a programming language that you can extend using itself, mutable and extensible both syntactically and in structure.
+The most powerful programming tool ever created.
+Seabass is the first of the last programming languages.

+Seabass is a self-modifying, self-extending, self-retargeting programming language.

+That means you can extend the language to have new features, create new syntaxes (even whole new languages), and then compile it for almost any target in existence.

+Your intellectual capabilities are the limit.

 # How do I use it?